cdzombak/lychee-ai-organizer/README.md

 - Image analysis is computationally intensive and may take time
 - Consider using smaller models for faster processing on limited hardware
-- The suggestion cache significantly improves performance on subsequent runs

 ## Security Considerations